 A DUI charge in Pennsylvania is a serious offense.
 Fines and penalties you may face if convicted range based on whether this is your first, second, third, or fourth offense.
 This will also depend on your BAC or blood alcohol content at the point of your arrest.

-There are now three levels of DUI in Doylestown, according to the Pennsylvania Department of Transportation (PennDOT).
+There are now three levels of DUI, according to the Pennsylvania Department of Transportation (PennDOT).

 - General Impairment: .08 to .099% BAC

 Under General Impairment, you will be charged with a misdemeanor whether this is your first, second, or if you have multiple DUI offenses.
 Fines range from $300 up to $5,000.
 And while a first driving under the influence offense may not include jail time, you could face from five days to two years in jail if this is your second or third offense.
 You may also be required to enter alcohol treatment and use an ignition interlock device for one year.

 Under High BAC, you will face a 12- to 18-month suspension of your license and anywhere from $750 to $10,000 in fines depending on your prior DUI offenses.
 You could also face one month in jail or up to five years in prison.
 In addition, alcohol treatment counseling is typically ordered, and a one-year ignition interlock device will be placed on your vehicle.